1-8192/bu_cs_665_assignment_2_allegranzi/README.md

 This application implements a notification system for a network of retailers and local freelance drivers in a bustling city.
 The system aims to streamline the process of delivering products to customer destinations by generating and dispatching delivery requests to available van, taxi, and scooter drivers.

+Application requirements from the assignment:
+● Classes for Shop, DeliveryRequest, and Driver must be incorporated into your implementation.
+● To test your solution, create an instance of Shop, a DeliveryRequest, and a minimum of 5 Driver objects.
+● During testing, broadcast a single Delivery Request and send notifications to all Drivers regarding the delivery.

+I have created the above classes using the Observer design pattern.
+The Shop class implements a ShopPublisher interface, and is the observable.
+The Driver class implements the DriverSubscriber interface, and is the observer.
+The DeliveryRequest class I built out is standalone, but contains useful information for a delivery, like address.

 The application does not have any CLI or UI interaction, but running the main class will output some sample text.
-Main builds out the Shop observer and created 5 drivers subscribed to the shop.
+The Main class builds out the Shop observer and creates 5 drivers subscribed to the shop.
-It then creates a hardcoded delivery request that then notifies all subscribed drivers.
+It then creates a hardcoded delivery request and notifies all subscribed drivers.

 Example Screenshot: